vre-hub/science-projects/README.md

 The VRE aims at developing:
 - an infrastructure where to run an end-to-end analysis in one place
 - a solution to preserve the analysis steps in case of re-use
-- an interdisciplinary open science example from a bottom-up effort
+- an interdisciplinary open science example built from a bottom-up effort

-## EOSC-Future science projects
+## ESCAPE EOSC-Future science projects

 [EOSC-Future](https://eoscfuture.eu/) funded two different kinds of science projects:
 1. [Dark Matter](https://projectescape.eu/dark-matter-test-science-project)